 “The car which conveyed the body was drawn by twelve horses, of a light grey colour, harnessed four abreast, and led by men in antient dresses.
 Numerous detachments from all the battalions of the Parisian National Guard opened and closed the procession of the funeral, which set out at two o’clock in the afternoon, from the spot where the Bastille stood … In the train were men in antique dresses, carrying the statue of Voltaire on a frame.
 It was surrounded by pyramids, crowded with medallions, on which the titles of his principal works appeared.
 Upon another frame was a gilt box, containing a copy of the last edition of his works published by Beaumarchais; round this box were the Literati.
 At certain distances were placed different Revolutionary trophies, such as the chains, balls, and cuirasses, found in the Bastille; the colours, and plan of that fort in relief, carried by the workmen who had been employed to demolish it, and by the inhabitants of the Fauxbourg St. Antoine.
 Several full bands of music, both vocal and instrumental, attended the funeral, and hymns were chanted in praise of the philosophic poet.”

-In addition, Voltaire’s casket was decorated with theater masks and the following inscription:
+In addition, Voltaire’s casket was decorated with theater masks and the following inscription was placed upon it:

 “Poet, philosopher, historian, he made a great step forward in the human spirit.
 He prepared us to become free.”